 Starring: Emily Booth (Grindhouse, Event Horizon), Tom Clayton-Wheatley (Harry Potter and the Order of the Phoenix), and Christine Randall (9 Full Moons)

 Watch They’re Outside found footage movie from October 29, 2021.
 They’re Outside is streaming on Roku, Tubi, and Prime in the USA.
 For more ways to watch this and other features on this website, Mother of Movies recommends ReelGood.com.
-Imbd.com also includes renting and purchase platforms.
+Imbd.com also includes streaming and purchase platform options.
 Distributed by Terror Films.
 Produced by The Haunted Cinema.

 They’re Outside Trailer